-Building Height: The height of a Building shall be the vertical distance measured from the mean finished grade of the ground adjoining the front of the building, as determined by the Building Commissioner, to the top of the structure of the highest occupied floor in the case of a flat roof, to the deck line of a mansard roof, and to the top of the plate of a gable, hip, or gambrel roof.
+Building Height: The height of a Building shall be the vertical distance measured from the mean finished grade of the ground adjoining the front of the building, as determined by the Building Commissioner, to the top of the structure of the highest occupied floor in the case of a flat roof, to the deck line of a mansard roof, and to the top of the plate of a gable, hip, or gambrel roof, exclusive of rooftop mechanical penthouses, elevator penthouses and all other rooftop mechanical equipment

-Commercial/Institutional: Institutional buildings are used for public or semi-public purposes.
-They have a sense of prominence within their respective neighborhoods.

-Dwelling: A building or part thereof designed, erected, and used for continuous and permanent habitation for one family or individual, excluding trailers or commercial accommodations offered for periodic occupancy.

-Dwelling unit: One or more rooms designed, occupied, or intended for occupancy as separate living quarters, with cooking, sleeping and sanitary facilities provided within the dwelling unit for the exclusive use of a single family maintaining a household.
+Dwelling: [DELETE AS THIS IS ALREADY DEFINED IN THE HAMILTON ZONING BYLAW]

+Dwelling unit: [DELETE AS THIS IS ALREADY DEFINED IN THE HAMILTON ZONING BYLAW]

 Dwelling Unit, Attached House (e.g., Duplex): Duplex houses are two dwellings that may be either stacked vertically or spread horizontally having the appearance of a large, detached house.
 They are suited for small lot sizes.

 Dwelling Unit, Attached House (e.g., Triplex, Quadplex): Triplex and Quadplex houses have the outward appearance of detached estate houses but accommodate three or four separate dwelling units within one building.
 They are appropriate for a wide variety of lot sizes.